DecentralizedJM/night-watchman-telegram-bot/README.md

 | `/analytics week` | Same as 7d |
 | `/analytics month` | Same as 30d |

-> **Note:** Analytics commands can be used in the group (command is deleted, results sent via DM) or in private chat with the bot.
+> **Note:** Analytics commands can be used by any group admin (command is deleted, results sent via DM) or in private chat with the bot.

 ## Analytics Features

 📊 **What's tracked:**
-- 👥 Member joins/exits per day
+- 🆕 New Active Members (first-time message senders)
+- 👤 Total Known Users (all users who ever messaged)
 - 💬 Total messages per day
 - 🚫 Spam blocked per day
 - 🤬 Bad language detected